gaurav0401/Django-Guide/README.md

 # Django-Project-Guide

-NOTE: It is a good practice to create  a projects in a virtual environment .
+NOTE: It is a good practice to create  a projects in a virtual environment.
-          ** Some most used commands
+          * Some most used commands
           * pip install virtualenv
           * pip virtualenv environment_name
           * cd myenv (to use it)